kline2bm/Royalty-Free-Music-Repertoire/sets/logic.md

- #Obtaining sets
+# Static Sets

-##Emotion
+## Emotion
 A percent sign followed by a letter
 | | |
 |-|-|
 |%A|Angry|